keymetrics/doc-pm2/en/enterprise/guides/log.md

 ## Questions / Answers

-* Can i forward my logger to PM2 Enterprise ? (in the case of winston in nodejs for example)
+* Can i forward my logger to PM2 Enterprise? (in the case of winston in Node.js for example)

   No, we currently only support sending the `stdout` and `stderr` of the process, in the winston case just tell him to output to the console

-* Do all agent support sending logs ?
+* Do all agent support sending logs?

   We advise to check direclty in the documentation of each agent to verify if the logs are available or not.

-* Can i search in those logs ?
+* Can i search in those logs?

   You cannot search in all your logs for a specific string for now.
   The only search possible is when you already fetched the logs in the frontend, you can search **ONLY** in them (those in your browser).

 ## Common Issues

-* I can't see any logs in PM2 Enterprise !
+* I can't see any logs in PM2 Enterprise!

   You need to check if the connection is working between the agent and PM2 Enterprise, we advise to check the documentation of the agent you are using.